creme332/creme332.github.io/_posts/2026-01-25-building-crawler.md

 ```
 {% endraw %}

+The numbers 100 and 500 are magic numbers and should not be taken too literally.
+These thresholds worked well in my case.

 ### Rewriting URLs

 To ensure that all URLs are relative (rather than absolute or root-relative), I first defined an array of HTML elements with URL-bearing attributes: